ABOUT US AND OUR DOGS

 She's also the first Bernese we've had who didn't receive any formal training at Dog Training Classes, basically because, having discovered 'Clicker Training', we didn't want to go back to the old 'jerk & pull' methods.
 Lacking the focus which formal classes gave however, meant that although we taught her some basics, we probably didn't teach her as much as we could or should have.

-Fortunately, we recently discovered some dog training classes using clicker in nearby Wolvey, called CONFIDENT CANINES, and thereafter, Niva finally got some formal instruction, to which she responded really well.
+Fortunately, we then discovered some dog training classes using clicker in nearby Wolvey, originally called Confident Canines, but now called WOLVEY WOOFERS, and thereafter, Niva finally got some formal instruction, to which she responded really well.
 The strides that some of the participants have made by using the clicker in just a couple of weeks has been fantastic, and a great advert for this method of training.

 Niva came from Martin & Pauline Bullock, many of whose puppies have gone on to be excellent carters, so we were pleased when Niva was able to take over from Brig and allow him to retire.